Privacy Amplification Via Bernoulli Sampling: Single Sample Amplification

 Computing the optimization problem of Theorem~\ref{thm:multi-bounded-amp} requires searching over a much smaller space than the naive method.
-As opposed to using $\Omega((\frac{1-2c}{\delta})^d)$ variables as the naive method does, we can write the problem using $2^{O(d)}$ variables.
-We can evaluate the constraints and the objective in $2^{O(d)}$ time.
+We can write the problem using $2^{O(d)}$ variables, which is much better than the naive method.
 Finally, each constraint and the objective are convex, so we can use an iterative or convex method to solve the optimization problem for smaller $d$.
-The proofs of these claims appear in Appendix~\ref{sec:app-algo}.
+We illustrate this procedure in Algorithm~\ref{alg:amp-opti}.
+The proofs of correctness appear in Appendix~\ref{sec:app-algo}.